 6. Paste the copied file into the folder that pops up and open the file to recover it.

 One of the most common reasons for Microsoft Word crashing is corrupt add-on or template.
 If your program consistently crashes, try running Word without any of these features loaded to see if that helps to improve reliability.

 As always, the most secure and reliable way to recover data is with regular full image backups.
 Whether you use a Windows PC, a Mac, or a mobile device, having up-to-date backups ensure that you don’t lose your files – no matter what.

 That said, if you didn’t have a backup plan in-place and active when you lost your Word document, you won’t have a backup to restore the file from.

-In this case, data recovery programs (also known as undelete tools) like Acronis Revive are the best way to locate, assess, and recover Word documents.
-Acronis Revive is a simple, easy-to-use program that allows you to search the entire contents of your system to locate the lost file, assess whether it can be restored and recover MS Word documents with just a few clicks.
+In this case, personal cyber protection solutions like Acronis Cyber Protect Home Office are the best way to help you recover Word documents.
+Acronis Cyber Protect Home Office is an easy-to-use software solution that allows you to backup up the entire contents of your system so in the event of a disaster, you can locate a lost file and restore the MS Word document with just a few clicks.

 Whether your Word doc was deleted, encrypted by malware or corrupted when it was saved on a faulty partition, you can recover it with Acronis Cyber Protect Home Office.
 When armed with regular backups, your docs can be recovered quickly and easily so you never have to worry about losing a Word doc or any other file ever again.